 BOMB hosts an annual literary contest, alternating between fiction and poetry each year, with a distinguished guest judge.
-Our 2018 poetry contest is now open for submissions.

 Before submitting, we encourage you to read the magazine, online and in print, to acquaint yourself with the material we have published.
 Subscriptions to BOMB are available here.

 Our biennial fiction contest is now open for submissions.
 We are pleased to announce guest judge Renee Gladman.
 Eileen Myles writes of Gladman's work, "“Renee Gladman has always struck me as being a dreamer—she writes that way and the dreaming seems to construct the architecture of the world unfolding before our reading eyes.”